Eaton Rapids, Michigan: Mineral Water Boom of the Nineteenth Century

-In 1852, mineral water was first discovered by E. B. Frost, earning Eaton Rapids worldwide fame and the nickname The Saratoga of the West, referring to Saratoga Springs, New York, which had tourism based on such waters.
-This water was in huge demand, and resulted in many people coming to take mineral water baths, considered to have health benefits, as well as cures from specific ailments.
-Fourteen wells were drilled in total to supply water for the baths.
-Only three are still operational.
+In the following two decades, Eaton Rapids earned nation-wide fame and the nickname The Saratoga of the West, referring to Saratoga Springs, New York, which had tourism based on such waters.
+This water was in huge demand and resulted in many people coming to take mineral water baths and stay for extended periods in the mineral water hotels in the city.
+At least fourteen wells had been drilled in Eaton Rapids to supply water for the hotels and baths.
+At times, there were so many health tourists visiting Eaton Rapids, not only were the hotels filled to capacity with visitors, an equal number of people were also lodged in the homes of local residents.